apache/chemistry-cmislib/src/doc/src/examples.rst

 ========
 There's nothing in cmislib that is specific to any particular vendor.
 Once you give it your CMIS provider's service URL and some credentials, it figures out where to go from there.

-Let's look at some examples using Alfresco's public CMIS repository.
+Let's look at some examples using a local install of Alfresco Community Edition.

 -----------------------
 Get a Repository object